Del Valle, Texas: Education

+Del Valle had its own school in the mid-1880s.
+In 1907 the area common school district had two schools, one for nine White students and another for 108 Black students.
+Throughout much of its history, Del Valle was served by the Colorado Common School District Number 36 and the Hornsby-Dunlap Common School District.
+In April 1963 the school district was renamed Del Valle Independent #910.

 Del Valle is served by the Del Valle Independent School District.
-Residents are zoned to Del Valle Elementary School, Del Valle Middle School, and Del Valle High School.
+Residents are zoned to Hornsby-Dunlap Elementary School, Del Valle Middle School, and Del Valle High School.

 The East Travis Gateway Library District operates the Elroy Library and the Garfield Library near Del Valle.

 Austin–Bergstrom International Airport

 Austin–Bergstrom International Airport or ABIA (IATA: AUS, ICAO: KAUS, FAA LID: AUS, formerly BSM) is a Class C international airport located in Austin, Texas, United States (the capital of Texas), and serving the Greater Austin metropolitan area, the 34th-largest metropolitan area in the United States.
 Located about 5 miles (8 km) southeast of Downtown Austin, it covers 4,242 acres (1,717 ha) and has two runways and three helipads.
 It is on the site of what was Bergstrom Air Force Base.
 The airport and Air Force base were named after Captain John August Earl Bergstrom, an officer who served with the 19th Bombardment Group.
 The airport replaced Robert Mueller Municipal Airport as Austin's main airport.